bign8/bign8.github.io/_drafts/gps-backed-ntp.md

 GPSD_OPTIONS="-n -b"
 ```

-And now, we just need to start everything up in the correct sequence, and lets see what happens...
+And now, we need to start everything up in the correct sequence, and lets see what happens...

 ```sh
 cat /dev/ttyUSB0 | fakegps # start the named pipe manually (will automate later)